Rgbjz/examFreshcode/README.md

 DB NO-SQL

-Added db-no-sql directory to server/

-It contains a query.mongodb query to count the number of records containing the word "locomotive" in the Messages collection.
+The logic for counting the number of records containing the word "поровоз" in the Messages collection is implemented in the statController located in:

+server/controllers/statController.js

+This controller executes the required MongoDB query and returns the result.

 DB SQL